|

 soil with some sort of aggressive mating action.
 We thought it might sensed

-the pheromone leave by a female.
+the pheromone leave from a female.

 -